 To increase public involvement and provide participation opportunities beyond in-person events, the WPTSP launched an online survey, made available from September 2024 to December 2024.
 The survey addressed transportation safety culture, identifying safety concern locations, and priority safety strategies.
-The survey had 68 total responses and highlighted the three most concerning safety issues in the region: busy intersections, speeding, lighting.
-Respondents identified intersections, high speed roads, and driver behavior as priority safety improvement strategies.
+The survey had 68 total responses and identified the respondents top three issues and improvement strategies in the region.